DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 The lightning strike signals the true beginning of the druids’ ritual.
 Once the ritual begins, the thirteen **druid naturalists** encircling the statue use their action each turn to continue chanting and beating their drums.
 While participating in the ritual, a druid can't move or use bonus actions or reactions.

 > [!info]+ **Completing the Ritual**
 > To complete the ritual, the druids must use their actions to chant for 12 rounds, with at least one of them chanting each round.
-At the end of each round that fewer than twelve druids are able to chant (e.g., because some druids have died, or due to a *silence* spell), roll a d12.
+At the end of each round, if fewer than twelve druids are able to chant (e.g., because some druids have died, or due to a *silence* spell), roll a d12.
 >
 > If the result is greater than the number of chanting druids that round, sparks of green lightning arc from the statue, shocking all creatures within the wall of roots.
 Each target must succeed on a DC 17 Constitution saving throw or take 7 (2d6) lightning damage and be dazed until the start of their next turn.
 (A dazed creature can move or take one action on its turn, not both.
 It also can’t take a bonus action or a reaction.)
 >